RHarryH/avispa-microf/README.md

 - **Repository** extending or implementing `EcmObjectRepository` interface.
 It can contain additional custom methods.
 It is a typical [Spring Data JPA](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/) repository.
 - **Mapper** which implements `EntityDtoMapper` interface in order to define mapping of properties between object and validation object.
 It is recommended to use [MapStruct](https://mapstruct.org/) library.
 - **Service** which extends `BaseEcmService` class and is used to implement business logic
-- **Controller** extending `BaseEcmController` class to create custom REST endpoints
+- **Controller** extending `SimpleEcmController` class to create custom REST endpoints

 ### Multiple validation types

 As was already mentioned, it is possible to use multiple validation types for single type with use of discriminator feature.
-Apart from annotating type with `@TypeDiscriminator` annotation and registering validation types in `DTO_OBJECT` table it is required to create separate mappers for each validation type plus an "uber" mapper extending from `MultiTypeEntityDtoMapper` class instead of `EntityDtoMapper` interface.
-This class requires to implement `registerMappers` method to map discriminator values to concrete mappers.
+Apart from annotating type with `@TypeDiscriminator` annotation and registering validation types in `DTO_OBJECT` table it is required to create separate mappers for each validation type.

+In addition, there is a different set of classes, which should be used for controller and mapper.

+For controller please use `MultiTypeEcmController` as a base, which in addition specifies so-called **Common Dto**.
+Common Dto represents a validation type with all properties available to all subtypes.
+It is used for example in property pages.
+It should be registered in `DTO_OBJECT` with null discriminator.

+For mapper it is required to use `MultiTypeEntityDtoMapper` and provide an implementation of `MasterMultiTypeEntityDtoMapper`, which registers mappers with use of `registerMappers` method to map discriminator values to concrete mappers.

+When creating multiple validation types it is recommended to follow below instructions:

+- Create base validation type implementing `Dto` interface containing all shared properties between all subtypes
+- For each subtype create classes implementing `SubtypeDetailDto` containing only subtype specific properties (detail validation type)
+- Each subtype validation type should extend base validation type and implement `MultiTypeDto`.
+It should contain only one field named `detail` of detail validation type.
+The field should be annotated with `@JsonUnwrapped` annotation.
+- Common validation type should just extend base validation type and include all details annotated with `@JsonUnwrapped` annotation.

+## Payments logic

+1. Deadline is always required to provide no matter if paid amount is equal to gross value of whole invoice.
+This value is calculated only on the backend side.
+2. Bank account is not required when cash payment method is provided
+3. Paid amount date is available only if paid amount is greater than 0.00
+4. If paid amount is greater than the gross value then we have an excess payment what will be noted on the invoice

 ## Known issues